Skip to main content

 90%

-• Great fan service with the original cast reprising their roles, making it feel like a true Ghostbusters sequel.
+• Captures the spirit and humor of the original Ghostbusters movies, making it feel like a true sequel.

-• The remaster lacks significant improvements over the original, with many cutscenes remaining low quality and audio often out of sync.
+• The remaster lacks significant improvements over the original, with many bugs and technical issues.

-• AI companions are often unhelpful, leading to frustrating gameplay moments where players must constantly revive them.
+• AI companions are often unhelpful, leading to frustrating gameplay moments.

 • story

-• “The story is engaging, and the gameplay mechanics were just what a Ghostbusters fan would hope for.”
+• “The story is engaging, and the gameplay is fun and satisfying.”

 • “You play as a silent, featureless, blank slate who doesn't even get a name and is barely acknowledged by the rest of the cast as 'recruit' or 'cadet' a handful of times and is otherwise ignored in cutscenes like he's an invisible ghost observing the events of the story.”